KJYoung/genType/README.md

 This repository is for the basic(or slack) support for GenType's static type check.
 The motivation was the absence of type checking for JavaScript or TypeScript import.
-For example, assume a function `'myRound' : float => string` in TypeScript code(as TS has only number type, the exact type would be `number => number`) and assume one wants to import that function from ReScript code.
+For example, assume a function `myRound : float => string` in TypeScript code(as TS has only number type, the exact type would be `number => number`) and assume one wants to import that function from ReScript code.
 Then, one can write codes as below.

 ```ReScript
 @genType.import("./myMath")